Nicola Reed

-Nicola Reed is a beekeeper, artist, teacher, entrepreneur and philanthropist from Wiltshire.
+Nicola Reed is a beekeeper, artist, teacher, entrepreneur and philanthropist based in Wiltshire.

 Education

 Reed holds a Master's degree in Fine Art from St Martin's School of Art, a PGDip from Chelsea College of Arts and a teaching degree from University College London.

 Beekeeping and advocacy

 Reed took up beekeeping as a hobby in 2013, after taking over a hive that had been gifted to her husband for his birthday.
 As of 2022, she maintains over 320,000 bees across her hives.

 Reed is a media commentator on beekeeping and the decline of the UK bee population.
 In a 2018 article for The Times newspaper, she attributed the decline in bee numbers to a loss of wildflowers resulting from urban sprawl and the use of bee-killing neonicotinoid pesticides.
 She also expressed support for legal action against the UK Government to suspend its use of thiamethoxam, a pesticide used on sugar beet crops that is thought to kill bees.
 Reed has also attributed the decline in bee numbers to the varroa mite, following its spread to the UK in 2003.
 She recommends organic produce over mass agricultural produce that relies heavily on bee-killing pesticides, and encourages households to increase the bee population by planting bee-friendly wildflowers, letting lawns grow, providing bee hotels, and hanging baskets.

 She adopts the beekeeping technique advocated by Bill Anderson of The Idler, which involves collecting only small quantities of honey during periods of surplus.

 According to a report by the Financial Times in June 2022, Reed plans to establish a beekeeping school in the grounds of her home in Malmesbury, Wiltshire.

 She is ambassador for the bee-keeping charity Bees for Development, which helps some of the world's poorest communities alleviate poverty through beekeeping.

 Reed is founder and creative director of Beeble, a honey spirits business.